-QUESTION TWO: POETRY (Text B: "Missing the Magic")
+QUESTION TWO: POETRY (Text B: "The Remarkables")

-N1 N2 А3 A4 M5 M6 E7 E8 Identifies an idea in the text.
-Describes and begins to explain how the writer shows an appreciation for the moon.
-Clearly explains how the writer shows an appreciation for the moon.
-Analyses how the writer shows an appreciation for the moon.
-Clearly analyses how the writer shows an appreciation for the moon.
-Clearly analyses, with some insight, how the writer shows an appreciation for the moon.
-Insightfully analyses how the writer shows an appreciation for the moon.
+N1 N2 А3 A 4 M5 М6 E 7 E8 Identifies an idea in the text.
+Describes and begins to explain how the writer reflects on the significance of the mountains.
+Clearly explains how the writer reflects on the significance of the mountains.
+Analyses how the writer reflects on the significance of the mountains.
+Clearly analyses how the writer reflects on the significance of the mountains.
+Clearly analyses, with some insight, how the writer reflects on the significance of the mountains.
+Insightfully analyses how the writer reflects on the significance of the mountains.
 Identifies techniques used in the text, but does not connect to meaning, purpose, or effect.
 Attempts to connect the idea to techniques used in the text.
 Makes links to technique(s) that support the explanation (although possibly techniques that have minimal effect on the reader's impressions of the text).
 Makes links to technique(s) that support the explanation.
 Supports the analysis with some convincing interpretation of the impact of techniques.
 Supports the analysis with a convincing interpretation of the impact of techniques.
 Supports the analysis with some insightful and / or perceptive interpretation of the impact of techniques.
 Supports the analysis with insightful and / or perceptive interpretation of the impact of techniques.
 Attempts to show awareness of the writer's purpose.
 Shows a limited awareness, possibly by implication, of the writer's purpose.
 Acknowledges, possibly by implication, the writer's purpose.
 Shows some understanding of the writer's purpose.
 Shows understanding of the writer's purpose.
 Shows understanding, with some perception or insight, of the writer's purpose through analysis of ideas and techniques.
 Shows perception and / or insight in discussion of the writer's purpose through analysis of ideas and techniques.
 Uses some analysis- related terminology.
 Uses analysis-related terminology simply, with some accuracy.
 Uses analysis-related terminology accurately.
 Uses analysis-related terminology convincingly.
 Uses analysis-related terminology convincingly.
 Uses analysis-related terminology convincingly and with some insight.
 Uses analysis-related terminology convincingly and with some insight.
 May include some evidence from the text that is relevant to the idea.
 Includes some evidence from the text that is relevant to the idea.
 Provides appropriate evidence from the text.
 Provides appropriate evidence from the text.
 Weaves a range of appropriate evidence throughout the response.
 Weaves a range of convincing evidence throughout the response.
 Weaves a range of convincing and possibly insightful evidence throughout the response.
 Weaves a range of convincing and insightful evidence throughout the response.